darvil82/PBar/README.md

 ---

-### PBar is a small work in progress Python package to display customizable progress bars on the terminal easily.
+### PBar is a small work in progress Python library to display customizable progress bars on the terminal easily.
 Contributions are welcome!